Data Centers in Koper

 Natural Disaster Risk

-Slovenia has a low overall risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This indicates a very stable environment for mission-critical infrastructure, with minimal threat of disruption from natural events.
+Koper has a Low overall disaster risk profile, with an INFORM score of 2.5 out of 10, as of September 2025.
+The risk assessment indicates a stable environment for critical infrastructure.